 [Section 19 amended: No. 10 of 1998 s.
 17(8).]

-20. Post mortem examination not prohibited
+20. Post mortem examination, and activity under Human Tissue and Transplant Act 1982, not prohibited

 Nothing in this Act shall be construed to extend to or prohibit —

 (a) any post mortem examination of any human body required or directed to be made by any competent legal authority; or